BrokenV0id/ESP32-8266-Wireless-Chat-Based-System/code/v2/information.md

 esp_now_register_recv_cb(OnDataRecv);
 ```

-To make it easier while testing I will modify bothe devices to have a unqiue name making it easier to know the difference between the two.
+To make it easier while testing I will modify both devices to have a unqiue name making it easier to know the difference between the two.
 ```
 String name = "device: ";
 ```